ikigailabs-io/ikigai/README.md

 #### Creating a Branch in the Flow

-To create more complex flows, you can use the `add_arrrow` method to create multiple inputs or branches that can connect facets together.
+To create more complex flows, you can use the `add_arrow()` method of the `FacetBuilder` class to create multiple inputs or branches that connect facets together.
 The image below shows an example that uses two input facets that are chained to a Union facet.
 The result generated by the union facet is stored in an export facet.
-The example code will create the same flow definition using the Ikigai Python Library.
+The example code creates the same flow definition using the Ikigai Python Library.

 ![Add arrows example.](add_arrows_example.png)

-The code creates a new flow builder instance named, `flow_builder`.
-Two `Imported` facets are created named `import_1` and `import_2`.
+First, the code creates a new flow builder instance named, `flow_builder`.

+Next, two `Imported` facets are added to the flow definition, named `import_1` and `import_2`.
 The facet `import_2` is chained to facet `import_1`.
 Next, a new `UNION` facet is created named `union_facet`.
-Notice that the `UNION` facet is not chained to the previous `Imported` facets, instead, the facet's `.add_arrow` method is used to add facets `import_1` and `import_2` as branched input.
+Notice that the `UNION` facet is not chained to the previous `Imported` facets, instead, the facet's `add_arrow()` method is used to add facets `import_1` and `import_2` as branched input.
 The argument `table_side` is used to order each facet in either the `top` or `bottom` position of the input branch.

 Finally, an `OUTPUT` facet is chained to the `UNION` facet and the `.build()` method is called to build the flow definition.

 The contents of the flow definition are printed by calling `flow_definition.model_dump()`.